GameServerManagers/LinuxGSM-Docs/commands/monitor.md

 ## Monitor Activation

 Starting and stopping the game server activates and deactivates `monitor`.
-This prevents the server being manually stopped only to be started again my `monitor`.
+This prevents the server being manually stopped only to be started again by `monitor`.